-If you lodge an application with the Commission for a hearing in relation to a dispute with your employer, former employer or employee, you may find the following information of assistance when preparing to come to the Commission to have your dispute heard.
+If you lodge an application with the Commission for a hearing in relation to an industrial dispute with your employer, former employer or employee, you may find the following information of assistance when preparing to come to the Commission to have your dispute heard.

 This information applies whether you are the applicant (the person who lodges the application) or the respondent (the other party named in the dispute application).
 It is intended to give some guidance about the procedural aspects of Commission hearings.